Mate Sound the Pump...

 Miscellaneous subjects

 Click on the images to enlarge.
-Click on the sub-pages above to view individual plaques.
+Click on the pages above to view individual plaques.

 Emblems and armorials

 Three 'friendly society' plaques.
 Top: the Independent Order of Odd Fellows.
 Bottom: left, Masonic symbols and verse; right, Ancient Order of Foresters.
 All three with an all-seeing eye.
-The Masonic plaque with the 'Dixon Co' impressed mark.
+The Masonic plaque with the 'Dixon Co' impress.
 The Foresters plaque with the 'Dixon, Phillips & Co' anchor mark.

 Back to top